CHOOSING THE RIGHT PUREBRED

 the breeds left on your list were bred to do.
 If your family has hamsters,

-guinea pigs, and snakes and small to medium breeds are your choice it would
+guinea pigs, or pet snakes and a small to medium sized breed is your choice it would

 If you have